George-Seletski/my-digital-cv/README.md

 - Basics of usage API <br/>
  _**Technologies:**_ Python, BotFather, Weather forecast API,Git

 ## Experience

-**MTS Group** <br>_Sep 2021 - Dec 2021_ <br>
+**MTS Group** <br> _(Sep 2021 - Dec 2021)_ <br>
 <ul>
-<li>It was a great opportunity to broaden my mind about telecommunications work
-and height technologies can make a life for ordinary people better.</li>
+<li>It was a great opportunity to broaden my mind about telecommunications work and high technologies can make a life for ordinary people better.</li>
 <li> During this
-Internship, I did analyse data of cell towers for the mobile networks and had to cluster all information chunks and analyse the capasite of regional towers. </li>
+Internship, I did analyse data of cell towers for the mobile networks and had to cluster all information chunks and analyse the capacity of regional towers. </li>
 <li>And this
-work helped the company to realise how to increase network bandwidth with minimal investment and improve the average velosity of mobile internet.</li>
+work helped the company to realise how to increase network bandwidth with minimal investment and improve the average velocity of mobile internet.</li>
 </ul>

 ## Languages